-If you’re attending SNEB this week, get to know more about the National Collaborative on Childhood Obesity Research (NCCOR) and all the resources we have to offer nutrition education professionals.
+Get to know more about the National Collaborative on Childhood Obesity Research (NCCOR) and all the resources they have to offer nutrition education professionals.

-This week at SNEB, NCCOR will be giving a presentation called “Tools of the Trade: Using NCCOR’s Measures Registry Resource Suite in the Field” which will highlight this resource and share how it can be used in research and in the classroom.
+At the 2020 SNEB Annual Conference, NCCOR gave a presentation called “Tools of the Trade: Using NCCOR’s Measures Registry Resource Suite in the Field” which highlights the Measures Registry Resource Suite resource and shares how it can be used by nutrition educators with respect to research and in the classroom.
 The Measures Registry Resource Suite encompasses three tools relevant to childhood obesity research and evaluation:

 - The Measures Registry: A searchable database of more than 1,400 articles with more than 100 discrete measures to answer research questions.